Disconnection (Scientology): The 1960s

 In 1969, the New Zealand government set up an official inquiry into the Church of Scientology.
-The ensuing Dumbleton-Powles Report quoted from a number of disconnection letters and also reproduced some "Ethics Orders" which identified Suppressive Persons who were "not to be communicated with in any way."
+The ensuing Dumbleton-Powles Report quoted from a number of disconnection letters and also reproduced some "Ethics Orders" which identified suppressive persons who were "not to be communicated with in any way".
 Teenage Scientologist Erin O'Donnell had written to her non-Scientologist aunt, "If you try to ring me I will not answer, I will not read any mail you send, and I refuse to have anything to do with you in any way whatsoever.
 All communication is cut completely."
 The Commission concluded that Scientologists had been required to choose between family relationships and continued involvement in Scientology.

 The 1971 UK government investigation into Scientology and ensuing Foster Report reproduced a number of internal "Ethics Orders".
 One of these, dating from November 1967, concerns a member who had asked for a refund.
-It declares him to be a Suppressive Person and continues, "Any and all persons connected [to him] are declared Potential Trouble Sources and are not to be Trained or Processed before they have presented evidence in writing ... of handling or disconnecting."
+It declares him to be a suppressive person and continues, "Any and all persons connected [to him] are declared Potential Trouble Sources and are not to be Trained or Processed before they have presented evidence in writing ... of handling or disconnecting".

 Joe Boyd, the manager of the Incredible String Band, was a Scientologist for a time in the early 1970s.
 He left when he was told that friends who were hostile to Scientology were interfering with his progress and he must disassociate from them.

-Cyril Vosper received a "Declaration of Enemy" in response to his violations of Scientology "ethics".
+Cyril Vosper received a "Declaration of Enemy" in response to his violations of Scientology ethics and justice codes.
 It is reproduced in his book The Mind Benders and states, "Anyone connected to him is not to be processed or trained until he or she has disconnected from him in writing."